jaqque/play-money/README.md

 8" x 10 1/2" US Letter with 1/4" margins / 1.3125 aspect ratio

-Four bills on one sheet:
+Six bills on one sheet:

 5 1/4" x 2 3/16" / 2.4 aspect ratio